 Try saying: "I need to take a personal day to recharge so I can come back feeling revitalized and productive."

-You shouldn't be coming into work hung over, or really getting hung over during the work week, in the first place.
+You shouldn't be coming into work hungover, or really getting hung over during the work week, in the first place.
 But the fact is that sometimes it happens.
 It may have even been a result of a work happy hour or an office holiday party (though calling out sick after a company party is a no-no).
-If you really cannot make it into the office because you're dry heaving over the toilet, you may need to take a sick day — but absolutely do not make it a habit.
+If you really cannot make it into the office after a night of drinking, you may need to take a sick day — but absolutely do not make it a habit.

 Try saying: "I'm not feeling well and I need to use a sick day.
-I'll be back in tomorrow."
+I'll be back in or online tomorrow."

 Like sick leave, there’s no federal law in the U.S. requiring companies to offer funeral leave or paid or unpaid leave specifically for bereavement.
 According to the U.S. Department of Labor, “The Fair Labor Standards Act (FLSA) does not require payment for time not worked, including attending a funeral.
 This type of benefit is generally a matter of agreement between an employer and an employee (or the employee's representative).”